scotthelm/scotthelm.github.com.raw/_posts/2013-02-10-american-drone.md

 An admiral goal.
 Would that he meant not only the children here, but the ones we are killing in the name of our "national interest" abroad.

-The American Dream abroad is quickly becoming the American Drone.
+The American Dream abroad and at home is quickly becoming the American Drone.